Skip to main content

 Key takeaway

-Ret2libc replaces the stack-shellcode technique when NX (non-executable stack) is enabled.
-Instead of injecting code, the attacker leaks libc's runtime base address through a format-string or other info disclosure bug, then overwrites the return address to jump into existing libc functions like system or a one-gadget execve.
-The same two-phase pattern (leak the base, then overwrite RIP) applies to any ASLR-protected binary where a readable primitive and a write primitive coexist, making it one of the most common exploit building blocks in real-world pwn.
+Ret2libc replaces stack shellcode once NX marks the stack non-executable.
+Rather than injecting code, the attacker leaks libc's runtime base through a format string or another disclosure bug, then overwrites the return address to jump into existing libc code such as system or a one-gadget execve.
+That two-phase shape, leak the base then overwrite RIP, applies to any ASLR-protected binary where a read primitive and a write primitive coexist, which makes it one of the most common building blocks in real exploitation.

 Related reading